-The Museum of Literature Ireland, MoLI, opens to the public on 21 September 2019.
-MoLI is a major collaboration between UCD and the National Library of Ireland to create a new landmark cultural institution in the heart of Dublin.
+The Museum of Literature Ireland, MoLI, is a major collaboration between UCD and the National Library of Ireland to create a new landmark cultural institution in the heart of Dublin.

-Named for James Joyce’s muse Molly Bloom and picturesquely located on the south side of St Stephen’s Green within the original home of the University, Newman House, one of Dublin’s finest historic houses, MoLI will celebrate Ireland’s literary culture and heritage.
+Named for James Joyce’s muse Molly Bloom and picturesquely located on the south side of St Stephen’s Green within the original home of the University, Newman House, one of Dublin’s finest historic houses, MoLI celebrates Ireland’s literary culture and heritage.